inspire-software/yes-cart-react-shop/README.md

-# Yes cart
+# Yes cart - Example ReactJS shop

 ## Yes cart react demo shop

-Under heavi development right now
+This project is in its inception part and is under heavy development at the moment.
-Example implementation of web shop using ReactJS that uses REST API
+The goal is to provide an example implementation of web shop using ReactJS that uses REST API

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).